 Several establishments offer work exchanges, though these remain informal and unadvertised.
 Beach bars need evening help, guesthouses require cleaning assistance, and kitesurfing schools seek beach assistants.
 Approaching owners directly, particularly during the low season, often yields accommodation-for-work arrangements.

 Language skills prove valuable — properties seeking to attract German or French markets may exchange translation or marketing work for accommodation.
-Digital skills like website updates or social media management offer similar opportunities.
+Digital skills, such as website updates or social media management, offer similar opportunities.
 These arrangements typically provide private rooms rather than dormitories, improving value beyond pure monetary savings.